TheRealGlumfish/Team20/doc/PCMEM.md

 ![memory](./images/mem.png)

-The trace below can be cross refrenced with the memory file screenshot above, the byte addressing does indeed work and so our memory is byte addressed.
+The trace below can be cross referenced with the memory file screenshot above, the byte addressing does indeed work and so our memory is byte addressed.
 ![trace](./images/trace.png)